-Until recently, most genetic engineering relied on transgenic techniques, with modifications made through the addition of genetic material from different species.
-These modifications led to a range of products, including crops resistant to destructive insects (Bt crops) and herbicides (glyphosate, dicamba).
-But the regulatory process for traditional GMOs is arduous, taking seven to 13 years and more than one hundred million dollars.
+Most genetic engineering techniques have relied on transgenics, modifications made by adding genetic material from different species.
+These modifications (popularly though inaccurately called “GMO”) have led to successful products, including crops resistant to destructive insects (Bt corn, soy and cotton), and to herbicides (glyphosate, dicamba).
+But the regulatory process worldwide for these traditional GMOs is arduous and expensive—requiring seven to 13 years of testing and analysis and costing more than one hundred million dollars.

-Anti-biotechnology activists have labeled these crops Frankenfoods because they were often created by moving so-called “foreign genes” from one species to another.
-“Plants and organisms unable to physically reproduce can become unnaturally intertwined,” read a typical NGO posting, headlined “Frankenfood=Genetically Modified Food”.
-“A novel gene may be cobbled together from a plant virus, a soil bacterium and a petunia plant, for example creating a kind of botanical Frankenstein,” reads another.
+Anti-biotechnology activists for decades have labeled these crops “Frankenfoods” (the word apparently came from a Boston College professor’s 1992 op-ed in the New York Times).
+The term stuck because the crops were created by moving so-called “foreign genes” from one species to another.
+“Plants and organisms unable to [physically] reproduce can become unnaturally intertwined,” reads a typical anti-GMO non-governmental organization (NGO) posting.
+“A novel gene maybe cobbled together from a plant virus, a soil bacterium and a petunia plant, for example, creating a kind of botanical Frankenstein.”

 Other non-gene editing NBTs include:

-- RNAi (RNA interference) is a natural pathway involved in the regulation of gene expression, turning genes on and off.
-It works by attacking the messenger RNA that carries the instructions for the targeted genetic trait.
+RNAi (RNA interference) — a natural pathway in the regulation of gene expression, turning genes on and off.
+It works by attacking the messenger RNA carrying instructions for the targeted genetic trait.
 RNAi has been used in several crops already, including the approved Arctic Apple and various Simplot Innate Potatoes.
-Scientists have also used RNAi to develop insect and disease resistant crops, crops that neutralize aflatoxin (dangerous to humans) and are exploring its possible use to target bee-killing varroa mites and other harmful insects.
-Monsanto is working on an RNAi spray to combat weeds that have developed resistance to its glyphosate herbicide.
+Scientists have also used RNAi to develop insect- and disease-resistant crops, crops that neutralize cancer-causing aflatoxin and are exploring its possible use to target bee-killing varroa mites and other harmful pests.
+Monsanto (now owned by Bayer) is working on an RNAi spray to combat weeds that have developed resistance to its glyphosate herbicide.
 The spray would neutralize the resistance in those weeds.

-- Agroinfiltration is used to induce transient gene expression in plants or even in culture in plant cells, and is mostly confined to research or in production of drug proteins.
+Agroinfiltration — used to induce transient gene expression in plants or even in plant cell cultures, and is mostly confined to research or the production of drug proteins.

-- Epigenetic approaches (such as RNA-directed DNA methylation) are being explored to manipulate plant DNA without permanently changing it.
+Epigenetics — these approaches, which do not change but instead regulate a genome (such as RNA-directed DNA methylation) are being explored to manipulate plant DNA without permanently changing it.
 Modified crops such as soybeans, tomatoes and sorghum have shown increased yields and stress tolerance.

-- Site-directed mutagenesis (aka oligonucleotide-directed mutagenesis) is a more targeted form of more random chemical or radiation mutagenesis two techniques which have been in use since the 1930s and have resulted in some 3000 plants.
-It’s now used mostly as an investigative tool.
+Site-directed mutagenesis (aka oligonucleotide-directed mutagenesis) — a more targeted form of chemical or radiation mutagenesis, two techniques which have been in use since the 1930s and resulted in some 3,000 plants.
+This technique is now used mostly as an investigative tool.